AS: Adoption Services

 AYAs: Agreements with Young Adults

 Aboriginal: 'Aboriginal peoples' is a collective name for the original peoples of North America and their descendants.
-'Indigenous peoples' is also used.
+'Indigenous peoples' is also used and is the preferred term.

 After Hours Program: After Hours provides a 24-hour comprehensive, direct telephone service for after-hours/emergency services for all MCFD program areas.